(Video from 2022)

 My reputation was for delivery: my projects were high quality, on schedule and to budget.

 Creativity, collaboration and a common purpose are the bedrock of all great projects – and not just in television.
-I think these are skills that can also be applied to the business of politics.
+These are skills that can also be applied to the business of politics.

 Whilst working in the UK I stayed involved in Jersey.
 I sat on the 2012 Electoral Commission.
 I wrote a column for the JEP.
 I fought various planning applications that involved overdevelopment of coastal and countryside locations.

 Then in 2019, I returned with my family to settle here for good.
 Since I’ve been back I’ve dived deeper into parish and island life.
 As well as campaigning for the new skate park at Les Quennevais, I’m a member of the parish climate change group.
-I’ve continued to fight against inappropriate overdevelopment, such as the flats at Fair Acre on Route Orange.
-I’ve given public lectures about climate change, I organised a “deep time walk” for Jersey Heritage, and I sit on the council of the National Trust for Jersey.
+I’ve continued to fight against inappropriate overdevelopment, such as the expansion of the Nude Dunes site at La Pulente.
+Before I was elected I gave public lectures about climate change, I organised a “deep time walk” for Jersey Heritage, and I sat on the council of the National Trust for Jersey.

 If you like what you see (or even if you don’t!) and have any questions, do get in touch.
 I’d love to hear from you.